 As a First Class passenger, I received black pajamas, red slippers, a voucher for access to AA’s arrival lounge at London Heathrow, and an amenity bag, which contained essentials like an eye mask, earplugs, washcloth, toothbrush, toothpaste, a pen, socks, and Red Flower body lotion, face cream and lip balm.
 The bedding – which was placed on the ottoman during boarding – was superb: a blanket, duvet, and two thick pillows.
 In comparison: Business Class passengers only get the blanket with one pillow, no pajamas nor slippers, and a limited-edition heritage amenity kit, which contains the same essentials as in the First Class bag.
 American Airlines have just launched a new Business and First Class amenity kit but it is not noteworthy when compared to the best airline amenity kits.

 Dinner service started soon after takeoff, and the courses were served in quick succession.
 First, I was served an apéritif with an assortment of mixed nuts.
 I ordered the beet and goat cheese ravioli for the starter, with mixed greens, balsamic glaze, and crushed pistachios.
 I then had the creamy carrot soup, with Hilo ginger and fresh parsley, which I found to be the dinner’s highlight.
 Next, I was served a salad of mixed greens with artichokes, roasted tomatoes, feta cheese, and creamy Italian dressing.
 As the main course, I had the seared halibut with gremolata, sautéed tomato fennel, lemon risotto, and broccolini.
-Dessert was a warm pecan tart, topped with vanilla ice cream.
+The dessert was a warm pecan tart, topped with vanilla ice cream.
 The food was good but not great and the menu – except for the soup – was 100% identical to the one during a AA Business Class trip the previous year.

 After the main meal service, a walk-up bar stocked with snacks and refreshments was set up in the galley for First Class passengers.
 It was a very nice spread of a large assortment of snacks that was constantly replenished during the flight.
-It’s similar to the Business Class set up.
+It’s similar to the Business Class setup.

 60 minutes prior to landing, breakfast was served.
 One could order broccoli and red pepper strata, with smoked chicken sausage and roasted potatoes, but I just had a fresh fruit bowl with granola and yogurt.